anomalizer/ngx_aws_auth/README.md

 # Community

-Thr project uses google groups for discussions.
+The project uses google groups for discussions.
 The group name is nginx-aws-auth.
-You can visit the web forum [here](https://github.com/anomalizer/ngx_aws_auth)
+You can visit the web forum [here](https://groups.google.com/forum/#!forum/nginx-aws-auth)

 Request signing & Amazon Cloudfront Service